-So if you are looking for a way to move your goats around your farm or to help train them to electric fence, this Premier 1 ElectroStop Netting is our choice for best portable goat fence.
+So if you are looking for a way to move your goats around your farm or to help train them to electric fence, the Premier 1 ElectroStop Goat Electric Fence is my choice for best portable goat fence.

 Best Electric Fence for Goats

 Gallagher Electric Fence Poly Wire + Fi-Shock Step-In Fence Post

 The Gallagher Electric Fence Poly Wire & Fi-Shock Step-In Fence Posts is my choice for best electric fence for goats.